JohanLorenzo/JohanLorenzo.github.io/_posts/2019-10-25-taskgraph-is-now-deployed-to-the-biggest-mozilla-mobile-projects.markdown

 ## Taskcluster and people

-Moreover, people started to come from our main historical repository https://hg.mozilla.org/mozilla-central (where Firefox for Android is) to our other Android projects.
+Moreover, people started to come from [our main repository](https://hg.mozilla.org/mozilla-central) (where Firefox for Android is) to our other Android projects.
 With each project, they had to figure out how things work and Release Engineering has had to be involved in many changes, so we were losing the “provide the development team an easy way to configure their tasks” feature.

 ## Here enters taskgraph